 Any unsettled data are automatically discarded to avoid data corruption.
 Each data ready pulse corresponds to fully settled data at the output of the decimation filter.
-The first data available at the output of the decimation filter are present after the complete settling time of the filter (see Table 5-3).
-After the first data have been processed, the delay between two data ready pulses coming from the same ADC channel is one DRCLK period.
+The first data available at the output of the decimation filter are present after the complete settling time of the filter (see Table 5-4).
+After the first data have been processed, the delay between two data ready pulses is one DRCLK period.
 The data stream from input to output is delayed by an amount equal to the settling time of the filter (which is the group delay of the filter).

-The resolution achievable, the -3 dB bandwidth and the settling time at the output of the decimation filter (the output of the ADC) is dependent on the OSR of each SINC filter and is summarized in Table 5-3.
+The resolution achievable, the -3 dB bandwidth and the settling time at the output of the decimation filter (the output of the ADC) are dependent on the OSR of each SINC filter and are summarized in Table 5-4.

-TABLE 5-3: OVERSAMPLING RATIO AND SINC FILTER SETTLING TIME
+TABLE 5-4: OVERSAMPLING RATIO AND SINC FILTER SETTLING TIME